A headache refers to pain in any region of the head. Headaches can occur on one or both sides of the head or just in a specific location.

 However, people who are experiencing lots of painful episodes may want to try some of the treatment options that are available.
 There are some drugs available that do work.

 Indomethacin is a non-steroidal anti-inflammatory medication that is successful in treating ice pick headaches.
 Other drug options include gabapentin, cyclooxygenase-2 inhibitors, and melatonin.
+Many of these are available to purchase online.

 A headache can be a warning sign for something more serious, such as a stroke or meningitis.
 People should always seek medical help if a headache develops after a blow to the head.